samkamin/codenow/README.md

 }
 ```

-Again, the first line of this finds a node that we need and gives it a name.
+As for `markdone`, the first line finds a node that we need and gives it a name.
 Here, the node is the
 table itself.
 There is only one table in this html, so we can just say "find the node with tag `table`";
 JavaScript notation `$("table")` does just that.

 Once we have that, we call the built-in `append` function, which says "add this bunch of html inside the
-`todolist` node, i.e. inside the table.
+`todolist` node," i.e. inside the table.
 The "bunch of html" looks exactly like the table rows that are
 already in the table, but with nonsense task "a" and pomodoro count "b".

 Click on `add silly todo` and the page will look like this: